For everyone building on agents

 Cross-site server.
 Every indexed site is a tool.
 Each result carries a last_crawled stamp.
 Per-site endpoints at /s/<domain>/mcp.

-POST api.lattis.dev/search
+POST api.sitedex.dev/search

 REST endpoints that return structured chunks, citations, and freshness metadata.

-npx @lattis-dev/cli
+npx @sitedex/cli

 Terminal-native.
 Drop into any agent loop.
 Works offline of the MCP stack.